andrasq/node-qprintf/Readme.md

 omit the decimal point and prints no decimals.
 For strings, the precision specifies the maximum number of characters of the string included in the output.

+Unlike C, `%d` can print floats as floats, it does not truncate.
+Use `%i` to truncate to integer, or `%.0f` to round to integer.

 Unlike C, `%0` zero padding pads with zeroes on the right as well, both numbers and strings.

 Unlike C, the `%n` conversion takes a callback `cb(int)` and not a pointer to `int`.